Informatica-EIC/REST-API-Samples/python/README.md

 * Create a new VSCode/pycharm/Eclipse Project and import/use the files in the python folder (not the java folder)
 * Ensure EDC is running while executing the samples - try/except code will catch & immediately exit
 * best practice is to use a virtual environment with python
-  * e.g. python -m venv .edcvenv
+  * e.g. python -m venv .venv
   * and then
-    * source .edcvenv/bin/activate (for linux/macox)
+    * source .venv/bin/activate (for linux/macos)
-    * .edcvenv/Scripts/activate.ps1 (for windows powershell)
+    * .venv/Scripts/activate.ps1 (for windows powershell)
       Note:  you may need to execute `Set-ExecutionPolicy unrestricted` for powershell (run powershell as administrator to do this)
-    * .edcvenv/Scripts/activate.bat (windows cmd)
+    * .venv/Scripts/activate.bat (windows cmd - rarely tested, preference should be powershell/windows terminal)
   * after activating (or using your base python3.6+), execute `pip install -r requirements.txt` (will install any packages referecned in requirements .txt file - including requests, openpyxl and python-dotenv)
+    * this will require internet access.  if you don't have direct access - we will need to create a download package/instructions for each platform (linux/windows/macos)

 REST API Authentication